 Santa Fe is an ancient city that has long been considered visually and culturally breathtaking and very distinct.
 With an art scene that rivals that of New York or Los Angeles, Santa Fe is ranked as the country’s 3rd largest art market.
 Its ancient settlements and sites like the Georgia O’Keeffe museum and nearby Navajo markets embody the long held mystique that sets this small city apart from all others.

 The historic downtown plaza draws visitors to the New Mexico Art Museum and the New Mexico Museum of History.
 During the summer, there are summer concerts in the evenings on the plaza and the big markets (Indian Market and Spanish Market) are set up in the plaza.
-Increasingly known for its cuisine, Santa Fe has more than 200 restaurant choices ranging from local New Mexican flavors to creative Southwestern cuisine to authentic world cuisines.
+Increasingly known for its cuisine, Santa Fe has more than 200 restaurant choices ranging from local New Mexican flavors and Southwestern cuisine to authentic world cuisines.

-The Santa Fe Opera is world renowned and the opera house is stunning- it’s open air with the Jemez Mountains as the backdrop of the stage.
+The Santa Fe Opera is world renowned and the opera house is absolutely stunning- it’s open air with the Jemez Mountains as the backdrop of the stage.
 The opera season starts at the end of June and runs through the end of August.

 At the base of the high canyons, situated at 7,500 feet about sea level, Santa Fe has the highest elevation for a city in the USA.
 Its semi-arid climate is varied and appealing during any of the four seasons.
 In summer, it is always about ten degrees cooler than in Albuquerque 40 miles away, while the winter has skiing in the nearby Sangre de Cristos mountains.
 In fall, when the aspens are all golden it is like being under a spotlight – it is so brilliant – and the springtime brings the blooming red and yellow colors of the cholla trees or the white flowers of the yucca, blooming in huge beautiful clusters along the hills and canyons.